Submit: (1) all *.v hardware and necessary testing code you wrote (no generated or provided files), and (2) other requested items such as diagrams.

 Diagrams.
-If a problem requires a diagram, include details such as datapath, memory, control, I/O, pipeline stages, word widths in bits, etc. There must be enough detail so that the exact functional operation of the block can be determined by someone with your diagram and explanation, and a reasonable knowledge of what simple blocks do.
+If a problem requires a diagram, include details such as datapath, memory, control, I/O, pipeline stages, word widths in bits, etc. There must be enough detail so that the exact functional operation of the block can be determined by someone with a reasonable knowledge of what simple blocks do.
 A satisfactory diagram may require multiple pages of paper taped together into a single large sheet.

 Verilog.
 If a problem requires a verilog design, turn in paper copies of both hardware and test verilog code.